(This post was originally written in Hungarian by Adam Kovacs for his blog. Thanks Adam!)

 Step 7: Edit autogen.input

-In the LibreOffice folder, create a file named autogen.input with the following content:
+In the LibreOffice folder, create a file named autogen.input with the following content (replace the paths with the actual ones):

 If you still need some settings in autogen.input, you can use the ./autogen.sh –help command to list all possible settings.